 How much?
-It’s $7.00 entry fee per person (same price for adults and children) and then all rides are free (but make sure you’re polite if there’s a line up please, we know you will be.)
-EFTPOS now available at the gate.
-Kids under 2 are free.
+It’s $10.00 entry fee + booking fee per person (same price for adults and children) and then all rides are free (but make sure you’re polite if there’s a line up please, we know you will be).
+EFTPOS is now available at the gate.
+Kids under 3 are free.

 Opening Hours: It’s open to the public on the first Sunday and the third Saturday of each month, from 2-4pm.
 Gates open at 1:30pm, with first rides at 2pm and last rides stopping around 4:00 pm.
 The park closes at 5:00pm.
 Bookings online essential.